Japanese nationalism: Political ideas

 During the 1920s, right-wing nationalist beliefs became an increasingly dominant force.
-State support for Shinto encouraged a belief in the mythological history of Japan and thus led to mysticism and cultural chauvinism.
-Some secret societies took up ultranationalism and Japan-centered radical ideas.
+State support for Shinto encouraged a belief in the mythological history of Japan and thus, it led to mysticism and cultural chauvinism.
+Some secret societies espoused ultranationalism and Japan-centered radical ideas.
 They included: Genyōsha (Black Ocean Society, 1881), Kokuryu-kai (Amur River Society, or Black Dragon Society, 1901), movements dedicated to overseas Japanese expansion to the north; Nihon Kokusai Kai (Japanese Patriotic Society, 1919), founded by Tokoname Takejiro; Sekka Boshidan (Anti-Red League) founded at the same time as the Japanese Communist Party; and the Kokuhonsha (State Basis Society) founded in 1924 by Baron Hiranuma Kiichirō, for the preservation of the unique national character of Japan and its special mission in Asia.

 Some of the nationalist ideas can be attributed to the ideologue Ikki Kita (1885–1937), an Amur River Society member.
 In his 1919 book An Outline Plan for the Reorganization of Japan, Kita proposed a military coup d'état to promote the supposed true aims of the Meiji Restoration.
 This book was banned, but certain military circles read in it in the early 1930s.
 Kita's plan was phrased in terms of freeing the Emperor from weak or treasonous counselors.
 After suspending the constitution, and dissolving the Diet, the Emperor and his military defenders should work for a "collectivist direct voluntarism" to unify people and leaders.
 Harmony with the working classes would be sought by the abolition of the aristocracy and austerity for the Imperial House.
 Overseas, Japan would free Asia of Western influence.
 The Amur River Society was later instrumental in the Manchurian incident.